top of page

 Artist statement

 In my work as an undergraduate, exploring topics such as trauma and social stigma through participatory artwork allowed me to come to terms with childhood and adolescent experiences and connect with my peers in meaningful ways.
 Currently, my body of work consists mainly of abstract acrylic paintings.
-As someone who leans toward perfectionism and overthinking, abstract painting pulls my attention into the present moment and into my body.
-This work often encapsulates the idea of “organized chaos,” representing the inner conflict between freedom and constraint.
+As someone who leans toward perfectionism and overthinking, abstract painting pulls my attention into the present moment and supports focus on the process, not the end result.
+This work often encapsulates the idea of “organized chaos,” representing the inner conflict between freedom and control.

 Flameworking with borosilicate glass is another medium I have been exploring recently, and similar to wheel thrown pottery (a favorite medium that I don’t currently practice), it is also highly embodied and requires intense present-moment awareness.
-Finally, my graduate program requires a great deal of art making that encourages exploration of lived experiences and interpersonal relationships, which has fostered deep personal growth and is vital in my journey toward becoming an Art Therapist.
+Finally, my graduate program required a great deal of art making that encouraged exploration of lived experiences and interpersonal relationships, which fostered deep personal growth and was vital in my journey toward becoming an Art Therapist.

 bottom of page